 ![]() |

-During 2003 several items of interesting information on textile collections in Thailand was posted on the www.tribaltextiles.info/community forum.
+During 2003 several items of interesting information on textile collections in Thailand were posted on the www.tribaltextiles.info/community forum.
 In October 2003 I was able to squeeze in a long weekend in Chiang Mai during a business trip to Japan and Thailand.
 Thanks to forum member Susan Stem, who is based in Chiang Mai, I was able to cram into three days a feast of textiles which included exhibits from two fine collections as well as other textiles in the Chiang Mai area.
-Before leaving Bangkok for home I managed to check out another textile collection highlighted on the forum.
+Before leaving Bangkok for home I managed to check out another textile collection highlighted on the forum and subsequently an excellent and very well researched book has been published on this collection.

 I was agreeably surprised by the wealth of fine quality textiles which is accessible, generally attractively displayed and accompanied by useful information.
 These are resources to delight and inform enthusiasts and collectors of traditional textiles.
 The main focus of the collections is on Thai textiles although not limited to the current geography of Thailand.
 The exhibits on display included textiles from Thailand, Laos, Burma (Myanmar), Cambodia, southern China, Vietnam as well as some from a broader southeast Asia.
 Generally the focus is on, but not limited to, Tai groups.

 Set out below is some information and general comments on the exhibits which I hope will prove helpful to fellow textile enthusiasts.
-It was indicated at the three main collections that it was intended to change the exhibits on display every 6 months.
-My comments necessarily related to the exhibits as available in October 2003.
-I would advise contacting the curators in advance to confirm access and current displays.
-I have included below some other textile opportunities and these should read in conjuction with my Thailand - Textile Collections Diary 2003 and Thailand Shops.
+I have also included below some other textile opportunities and these should read in conjuction with my Thailand - Textile Collections Diary 2003 and Thailand Shops.

 I would welcome feed-back if you have the chance to visit any of the textile resources detailed below or if you have information on additional accessible collections in Thailand (or other countries).
 Please post to Museums, Exhibitions, Events, Galleries and Websites on the www.tribaltextiles.info/community forum or contact me directly.